-When you hear the word yoga, you may have a specific vision in mind, but with Ritual, it’s likely not what you think.
-This week’s Yelp reviewer, Jane C., sums it up quite nicely: “At the hot yoga studio, you will sweat, stretch, and work out your mind, body, and soul to the beat of the music through intensive breath work.
+When you hear the word yoga, you may have certain images come to mind.
+But with Ritual, it’s not what you may think.
+“Don’t come here if you expect a relaxing stress-free yoga session because you won’t get that here,” said Jane C., this week’s Yelp reviewer.
+“At the hot yoga studio, you will sweat, stretch, and workout your mind, body, and soul to the beat of the music through intensive breath work.
 You will challenge every part of your body to a workout experience like no other.”

-It’s not the number of stars in the review, It’s the content.
-Sometimes a critical review speaks directly to who you are as a business.
-For example, some yogis may not enjoy the heat or fast pace of Ritual Hot Yoga, but those things are what make it unique.
+- Look at the content of the review, not just the number of stars.
+When Lindsay receives a bad review, she looks for what was bad about it and tries to put herself on the side of consumers.
+But sometimes, a critical review may speak to directly who you are as a business.
+At Ritual, some customers have complained about the fast pace or heat.
 A 1-star review complaining about the heat is the kind of critical review Lindsay loves.
-It may be one star, but it highlights what other people love about the experience.
+It may be one star, but it actually highlights what other people love about the experience.

 Listen to the episode below to hear directly from Lindsay and Jane, and subscribe to Behind the Review for more from new business owners and reviewers every Thursday.